mzazon/awesome-cloud-projects/aws/data-transformation-firehose/data-transformation-firehose.md

    echo "✅ Lambda function created: ${LAMBDA_FUNCTION}"
    ```

-   The Lambda function is now deployed and ready to process Firehose data.
+   The Lambda function is now deployed with the latest supported Node.js 20.x runtime and ready to process Firehose data.
 It has appropriate timeout (60 seconds) and memory (256 MB) settings for typical log processing workloads.
 The function includes comprehensive error handling and logging to track processing status and identify issues with malformed data.

    > **Note**: The Lambda function processes data in batches for optimal performance.
 Buffer configuration parameters in Firehose control batch size and frequency.
 Learn more about [Firehose data transformation](https://docs.aws.amazon.com/kinesis/latest/dev/lambda-preprocessing.html).